msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

 In this directory structure, `pass generate subdirectory1/example.com` will use the `FGHIJ56789` key, and `pass generate example.com` will use `ABCDE12345`.

 Previously, Password Store would only correctly handle decryption in this situation, and fail to select the right key for encrypting.
 The workaround for this was to manually select the key from settings that you wished to use, before creating a password.
 That's pretty stupid, and we're sorry you had to do that earlier.
 Now, Password Store uses an algorithm similar to the `pass` CLI to find the correct `.gpg-id` file and read the key from it.
 GnuPG is more 'forgiving', if you will, in what type of key values it can work with so there's a slim chance that your current workflow might now be broken.
-If this happens, please immediately either file an issue over on the [GitHub repository](https://msfjarvis.dev/aps) or email us at [aps@msfjarvis.dev](mailto://aps@msfjarvis.dev) with as much detail as you can and we'll resolve it ASAP.
+If this happens, please immediately either file an issue over on the [GitHub repository](https://msfjarvis.dev/aps) or email us at {{< cloakemail "aps@msfjarvis.dev" >}} with as much detail as you can and we'll resolve it ASAP.

 # Bugfixes